So what's next? You need to know how best to promote your online course.

 Even then, most likely the platform will contact established content creators, and try to bring them to the platform together with their pre-built audiences.

-In order to successfully make a living in a platform, you will have to do what the most successful online course creators do: build your own audience and point them to your platform courses.
+To successfully make a living on a platform, you will have to do what the most successful online course creators do: build your audience and point them to your platform courses.